FAQ’s

 - You can have a loaded and uncased firearm in your vehicle, but it can NOT be concealed!

-- Beware of the ‘Gun Free School Zone’ (GFSZ) rules – driving just 1,000 feet from a schools is a serious violation! - Car Carry with a License?
+– Beware of the ‘Gun-Free School Zone’ (GFSZ) rules – driving just 1,000 feet from a school is a serious violation!

 - With a license to carry, you are legally able to drive in a GFSZ, but NOT on school property.